kisquish/terraform-aws-api-gateway/README.md

 # Overview
-This Terraform module creates an API Gateway that proxies HTTP request to the specified target URL.
+This Terraform module creates an API Gateway with not service bindings.
+The bindings are added using [another module](https://github.com/kurron/terraform-aws-api-gateway-binding).

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working